Wireframe-Magazine/Wireframe18/maze-algorthims/README.md

 Alternatively you could create a Visual Studio project, add your include/library directories and libs in the project settings, then build through Visual Studio.
 You'll still need to add SDL2.dll to the project directory.

-This code should work on Mac as well but I don't own a Mac so I hope you don't have any trouble figuring it out yourself!
+This code should work on Mac as well, although it hasn't been properly tested.